 Sizing the Piping Network

 The next step is to determine the proper pump and pipe size that will be able to circulate fluid through the array.
-The size of the piping is determined by fluid velocity within the pipe.
+The sizing of pumps and piping in solar thermal systems is determined by fluid velocity within the pipe.
 At velocities beyond 5 ft/sec for heated fluids, erosion corrosion begins to occur when the turbulent scouring action of the fluid eats away at the pipe wall.
 For any branch within the loop, determine what the flow requirements are, and using figure 1, follow that flow rate until you intersect the 5 ft/sec line.
 Any pipe selection to the right of that intersection will yield fluid velocities below 5 ft/sec.
 After you have selected a pipe size, look for where the line corresponding to that pipe size crosses the design flow rate.
 Following that intersection to the left of the figure will give you the pressure drop in psi for every 100 ft of tube.

 The actual pressure drop through any branch depends on the equivalent length of tubing in that branch.
 The words ‘equivalent length’ are used because elbows and fittings within pipe increase the equivalent length of any piping network.
 To calculate the length, use table 1 to determine the equivalent length of all the fittings in the branch that you will then add to the straight length.
 You can now use this equivalent length together with the pressure drop per 100 ft to determine the pressure drop in the loop.